MacMannes/stackmob-docs/sdks/ios/guides/offline_sync_guide.md

 </ol>

+If you choose the Parent Entity route, be sure to remove any existing attributes that map to `createddate` or `lastmoddate`, as to avoid duplicates.

 Lightweight migration should take care of merging your new model with your old database.
-If you run into the "Cannot Find Source Store" error, remove the application from the device/simulator (this removes the local database) and try running the application again.
+If you run into the "Cannot Find Source Store" error, remove the application from the device/simulator (this removes the local database and cache mapping table files) and try running the application again.

+<b>Important:</b> If your application currently uses the cache and you are upgrading to v2.0.0+, the internal cache mapping table will be inconsistent with the new version.
+You should either remove the application from the device or call the <code>SMCoreDataStore</code> <code><i>resetCache</i></code> method once.
+Improved migration functionality is in development.

 Now you're ready to use offline sync.

-**Important:** If you choose the Parent Entity route, be sure to remove any existing attributes that map to `createddate` or `lastmoddate`, as to avoid duplicates.

 <h2>Turning On/Off the Cache</h2>